 - i.
-Agree the examination dates with respective HODs at least one month prior to the examination period. - ii.
+Agree the examination dates with respective HODs at least two months prior to the examination period. - ii.
 Formulate the Exam Timetable and send this to students using their UniSey email address, one month prior to the examination period. - iii.
-Post a copy (size A3) of the Exam Timetable on UniSey notice boards & share the timetable on UniSey's digital platforms.
+Make available an approved copy of the Exam Timetable (size A3) to the Registrar and the Marketing and Communications Section to be posted on UniSey notice boards & shared on UniSey's digital platforms.